News24 (Australian TV channel)

-Sky News Australia is an Australian news channel owned by News Corp Australia.
-Originally launched on 19 February, 1996, it broadcasts rolling news coverage throughout the day, while its prime time lineup is dedicated to opinion-based programs featuring a line-up of conservative commentators.
+News24 (formerly Sky News Australia) is an Australian news channel owned by News Corp Australia.
+Originally launched on 19 February 1996, it broadcasts rolling news coverage throughout the day, while its prime time lineup is dedicated to opinion-based programs featuring a line-up of conservative commentators.

-Sky News Australia is distributed on pay television in Australia and New Zealand, while a free-to-air version of the service, Sky News Regional (which features programming from Sky News Australia and Fox Sports News) is distributed on digital terrestrial television by Paramount Australia & New Zealand and selected WIN Television stations.
-The channel also operates two spin-off services, Sky News Weather Channel and public affairs service Sky News Extra (formerly A-PAC).
+News24 is distributed on pay television in Australia and New Zealand, while a free-to-air version of the service, News24 Regional (which features programming from News24 and Fox Sports News) is distributed on digital terrestrial television by Network Ten Pty Ltd and selected WIN Television stations.
+The channel also operates two spin-off services, News24 Weather and world service News24 World (formerly A-PAC and Sky News Extra).

-The channel was originally a joint venture between British broadcaster BSkyB (thus making it a spin-off of the Sky News channel in the United Kingdom), Seven Media Group, and Nine Entertainment, as Australian News Channel.
+The channel was originally launched as Sky News Australia, a joint venture between British broadcaster BSkyB (thus making it a spin-off of the Sky News channel in the United Kingdom), Seven Network Limited, and Publishing and Broadcasting Limited (owner of the Nine Network), as Australian News Channel.
 The company was acquired by News Corp Australia in 2016.
-With the subsequent sale of Murdoch's remaining shares in Sky UK to Comcast, Sky News Australia no longer has any direct ties to its UK counterpart, but continues to use the Sky News branding under licence from Comcast.
-News Corp. has explored a rebranding of the network once the licensing agreement with Sky expires.
+With the subsequent sale of Murdoch's remaining shares in Sky UK to Comcast, Sky News Australia no longer had any direct ties to its UK counterpart, but continued to use the Sky News branding under licence from Sky UK until its expiration.
+In February 2026, it was announced that the network would rebrand as News24; the rebranding took effect on 27 July 2026.

-Especially since the acquisition of the channel by News Corp Australia, Sky News Australia has faced scrutiny from the press over its current focus on conservative opinion programming—including comparisons to Rupert Murdoch's American news channel Fox News, and accusations that Sky News Australia commentators have promoted misinformation and conspiracy theories.

 History

-Sky News Channel's parent company, Australian News Channel (ANC), was owned equally by British Sky Broadcasting (now Sky Limited; which is now a division of Comcast), Seven Media Group and Nine Entertainment, each with a 33% stake in the company from its founding until December 2016, when it was acquired by News Corp Australia.
+News24’s parent company, Australian News Channel (ANC), was owned equally by British Sky Broadcasting, Seven Network Limited (later Seven Group Holdings then Seven West Media) and Publishing and Broadcasting Limited (later PBL Media then Nine Entertainment), each with a 33% stake in the company from its founding until December 2016, when it was acquired by News Corp Australia.

-Sky News Australia launched at 5 pm on 19 February 1996, as the first Australian-produced television news channel.
+News24 launched as Sky News Australia at 5 pm on 19 February 1996, as the first Australian-produced television news channel.
 The channel aired its 50,000th unique newscast on 23 April 2003 at 11 am.
 Sky News was added to Austar on 1 April 2000.

-In 2004, Sky News began broadcasting Sky News Active, its on-demand interactive TV news service.
-In 2008, Sky News launched the Sky News Business Channel, and on 20 January 2009, Sky News launched Australian Public Affairs Channel (A-PAC).
-It began widescreen broadcasting on 17 May 2009.
-In 2013, Sky News Australia was granted 20 million in funding from its parent company to be used over three years.

-Sky News Australia began broadcasting in high definition on 1 December 2015.